ehmicky/gulp-execa/README.md

 - Descriptive errors and configurable verbosity.
 - Interleaved stdout/stderr.

 Commands can be executed either directly or inside a files stream.
-Unlike similar libraries, in streaming mode:
+In streaming mode, unlike similar libraries:

 - commands are run [in parallel](https://github.com/almost/through2-concurrent),
   not [serially](https://github.com/rvagg/through2).
 - output can be saved either in files or in variables.

-Example Gulpfile:
+Example gulpfile:

 ```js
 const { task, exec, stream } = require('gulp-execa')